 So you finally decided to dive into the world of owning your first pair of cowboy boots.
-Heck, maybe you already have a pair, but are looking to change it up a bit.
+Heck, maybe you already have a pair or several pairs of boots, but are looking to change it up a bit.
 I have put together a basic guide on what to look for, the different names, and some materials you can also find that make up these wonderful pieces of footwear that are considered by many as works of art.
 Way back in yester year, there wasn’t too much to choose from.
 Lucky for you, cowboy boots have come a long way.
-There are many styles, colors, and types of material to choose from.
-I’m sure you will find something that fits your style.
+There are many different styles of cowboy boots, colors, and types of material to choose from.
+I’m sure you will find something to your liking that fits your style.

 Toe Shape – Something You Usually Don’t Think About